h2r/sloop/README.md

 Next, we download the OO-POMDP resources.
 Again, running this script from the repo's root will allow you to place it in the right location.

-WARNING/TODO: NEED TO UPDATE OOPOMDP RESOURCE LINK, for now do not attempt to run this script
 ```
 bash download-oopomdp-data.sh
 ```